Illinois food allergy training requirements are enforced by the Illinois Department of Public Health (IDPH).

 Accredited by ANSI (American National Standards Institute)

-Find accredited training programs here: ANSI Directory Listing
+Find Accredited training programs here: ANSI Directory Listing

 To protect consumers, restaurants must post allergen notices that clearly inform guests about how to report food allergies to staff.
 The staff must then communicate the allergy details to the Person in Charge (PIC) or Certified Food Protection Manager (CFPM).